Fiji entry requirements for Ivory Coast passport holders

 Frequently asked questions

-No. Fiji does not offer visa on arrival for Ivory Coast citizens.
-You must obtain a visa from a Fiji embassy or high commission before you travel.
+No. Fiji does not offer visa-on-arrival for Ivory Coast nationals.
+You must obtain a visa before you travel, from a Fijian embassy or consulate.

-Extensions are not available for visa holders.
-You must leave before your visa expires.
+No. The visa for Ivory Coast nationals is not extendable.
+You must leave Fiji before your visa expires.
 Overstaying can result in fines or deportation.

 Official sources